 Sanderson Farms, Inc. Provides Update on Hurricane Florence Damage

-LAUREL, Miss.--(BUSINESS WIRE)--Sep 19, 2018--Sanderson Farms, Inc. (NASDAQ: SAFM) today reported that it continues to assess damage to its North Carolina assets and live production infrastructure caused by Hurricane Florence.
+LAUREL, Miss.--(BUSINESS WIRE)--Sep 17, 2018--Sanderson Farms, Inc. (NASDAQ: SAFM) today reported that the Company continues its assessment of damage to its North Carolina assets caused by Hurricane Florence.
 The Company is pleased to report that it has still received no report of serious injuries or loss of life among its employees and growers.
-However, many employees and growers have lost homes and property, and in some cases are being housed in shelters.

-As earlier reported, the Company did not experience any significant damage to either of its processing facilities, feed mill or hatcheries in North Carolina.
-The Kinston, North Carolina, processing plant resumed one shift of operations on Tuesday, September 18, 2018.
-Many roadways in and around Lumberton and St. Pauls, North Carolina, remain impassable and are closed, and local streams and rivers are expected to crest later this week.
-The Company will resume operations at its St. Pauls processing plant once it is safe for employees to navigate roads and highways.
+As earlier reported, the Company experienced no significant damage to either of its North Carolina processing facilities, feed mill or two hatcheries.
+The Company’s facilities located in the affected area maintained generator power until permanent electrical service was restored.
+The Company resumed operations at its feed mill located in Kinston, North Carolina, this morning.
+However, many roadways in North Carolina remain impassable, serious flooding continues, and local streams and rivers are expected to crest later this week.
+The Company will resume operations at its Kinston, North Carolina, processing plant on Tuesday, and at its St. Pauls processing plant by the end of this week, once it is safe for employees to navigate roads and highways.

 Sanderson Farms, Inc. is engaged in the production, processing, marketing and distribution of fresh, frozen and minimally prepared chicken.
 Its shares trade on the NASDAQ Global Select Market under the symbol SAFM.